 No, international airfare is an additional cost.
 You can find airfare estimates by visiting our Travel Information pages.

 Whether or not you will need a visa to travel with Rustic Pathways depends on both your nationality and the particular country you will be visiting.
 It is ultimately your responsibility to make sure you meet the entry and exit requirements for each country.
-To make this process easier for you, however, Rustic Pathways partners CIBT Visas.
+To make this process easier for U.S. passport holders, Rustic Pathways partners with G3 Visas.
 We will provide you with more information once you’ve enrolled.

 You can also review Everything You Need to Know About Tourist Visas for more information.